Unique fine gifts and shopping

 Here you will find something to appeal to every Death Valley traveler.
-From groceries and fine wine, snacks and cold beverages, souvenirs to remember your trip and Native American art, this store has it all.
+From fresh produce, groceries beer and fine wine, snacks and cold beverages, souvenirs to remember your trip and Native American art, this store has it all.

 Located in the lobby of our Historic Four Diamond Inn at Furnace Creek, the Desert View Watchtower™ gift shop offers beautiful Native American Art, National Park mementos and a little something for everyone on your list.